camunda/blog.camunda.org/content/post/2019/09/devops-and-microservices-inject-flexibility-into-business-process-management.md

 “The first and most important thing is changing the minds of people,” says Samland.

-Sandy Kemsley, BPM Industry Analyst and Architect for Kemsley Design Ltd. told conference attendees that microservices that trace their lineage back to service-oriented architecture (SOA) represent the only way to dynamically scale applications up and down.
+Sandy Kemsley, BPM Industry Analyst and Architect for Kemsley Design Ltd. told conference attendees that microservices often trace their lineage back to service-oriented architecture (SOA) and represent the only way to dynamically scale applications up and down.

 Organizations need to embrace microservices as the means to break up monolithic applications that have proven themselves to be too inflexible for the businesses to adjust to rapidly changing business conditions, adds Kemsley.